 For example, a survey by Deloitte UK suggested that about 40% of customers would be willing to track their behaviour and share this data with insurers for a more accurate premium.
 But where would this tracked information go?

 In the same survey, 42% of customers between 24 and 35 years of age that have healthcare insurance would like a service that detects potential issues or problems and provides assistance.
 What problems?
 What service?
 This is new information that needs reliable data sources.

 Telematics is another high velocity data example, used frequently as an offering to reduce car insurance premiums.
 But to drive better adoption, insurers might need to examine how to provide people with information they need and can relate to, e.g. How do I reduce my carbon footprint?
 How does my lifestyle relate to risk in health and safety?

-In this on-demand webinar, we discuss how best practices in data management are key enablers for change in the insurance industry, particularly looking into:
+The following key trends and best practices in data management are key enablers for change in the insurance industry: